mumuxme/materialize-jekyll/README.md

 Introducton
 ---------

 This jekyll theme is based on [materialize](http://materializecss.com).
+It's simple, static and following material design.

 Start
 ---------